 Community-Led Organising: Seeing the inner city from the South

-Community-led Organising: Seeing the inner city from the South is an action research project that speaks to ideas in post-colonial urban theory about finding new ways to engage with contemporary urban challenges in the global North by ‘seeing from the South’.
-The project is focused on community-driven processes of organising, learning and change, and on the value of learning exchange across the Global North and South.
+The project Community-led Organising: Seeing the inner city from the South spoke to ideas in post-colonial urban theory about finding new ways to engage with contemporary urban challenges in the global North by ‘seeing from the South’.
+It focused on community-driven processes of organising, learning and change, and on the value of learning exchange across the Global North and South.

-Our research methodology adapts core practices of SDI savings federations into a combined programme of action and knowledge production which is helping us to explore:
+Our research methodology adapted core practices of SDI savings federations into a combined programme of action and knowledge production, helping us to explore:

 - What does it mean for community action to be genuinely resident-led and what is shaping the ability of neighbourhood activists to come together in inclusive, autonomous, and sustainable associations capable of effecting real change in the lives of low-income communities in the UK?

 - How might neighbourhood activists balance autonomous action with collaboration, securing investments of time, assets and resources from state and private actors where the action required to meet needs is beyond community means?

 - How can the experiences of savings-based movements in other countries offer new pathways to knowledge, action and change for neighbourhood activists in Britain’s post-industrial North?